zexuanyan/zexuanyan.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: A Breadboard-based VGA Driver with Two User Inputs
 description: a project with a background image
 img: assets/img/12.jpg
 importance: 1
-category: work
+category: Technical
-related_publications: einstein1956investigations, einstein1950meaning
 ---

 Every project has a beautiful feature showcase page.